OsmosysSoftware/document-service/README.md

 - Replace placeholders in tables.
 - Multiple placeholders in the same table cell/line/paragraph can be replaced.
 - Populate table with new data.
 - Replace images with image's placeholder.
-The image's postion will be maintained based on position of its placeholder image.
+The image's position will be maintained based on position of its placeholder image.
 Image size will be also be maintained based on placeholder image.

 ## PDF document generation
 - Converts an HTML document to PDF.
 - Replace placeholders in the document with actual string data.

-# How to setup app in a Docker based environment (Linux)
+# How to set up the Application in a Docker-based environment (Linux)

 The development of this application is done on Visual Studio IDE on a Windows machine.
-Setting up the app in a Docker based environment enables developers of non-Windows origins to run the backend application on their machine to test the APIs.
+Setting up the app in a Docker-based environment enables developers of non-Windows origins to run the backend application on their machine to test the APIs.

 ## Steps

 1. [Install Docker](https://docs.docker.com/engine/install/) on your machine.
 Choose to follow the instructions based on your device OS.
 2. [Install Docker Compose](https://docs.docker.com/compose/install/).
 A separate installation is required for Linux based OS.
-If you are using Windows or MacOS, installing the Docker Desktop app includes Docker Compose.
+If you are using Windows or macOS, installing the Docker Desktop app includes Docker Compose.
 3. Clone the project `document-service`.
 4. (Optional) [Install Docker Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker).
 5. Set `environment` variables `ASPNETCORE_ENVIRONMENT` and `BUILD_CONFIGURATION` as per requirement in [docker-compose.yaml](./docker-compose.yaml).
 Ensure correct formatting: